paalvarado10/proyecto2_Reservas/README.md

 Make sure to add a `config.js` file in the `config` folder.
 See the example there for more details.

+##Warning cases
+in case there is a problem with bcrypt, then do the following: npm install -g node-gyp npm install --g --production windows-build-tools

+and then isntall
+npm install bcrypt

+or change it to bcryptjs

 Production mode:

 ```shell